haxiomic/vector-math/README.md

 **Vector and Matrix Constructors**

-Vectors and matrices can be constructed in the same way as GLSL
+Vectors and matrices can be constructed with the same patterns as GLSL
 ```haxe
 // new keyword not required
 vec2(1, 2);